 In Shoreline, Sound Transit's light rail transit facilities and systems are considered to be an essential public facility and require approval first through a Special Use Permit (SUP).
 The SUP may be granted subject to conditions placed on the proposed essential public facility to ensure compatibility with adjacent land uses, and to ensure that special use decision criteria specific to light rail transit facilities/systems are met.

-In addition to the SUP, the project will require a Critical Areas Special Use Permit, as well as site development, rights-of-way use, and building permits from the City for all aspects of the project.
+In addition to the SUP, the LLE Light Rail Project will require Critical Areas Special Use Permits, as well as site development, rights-of-way use, and building permits from the City for all aspects of the project.
 A Critical Areas Special Use Permit reviews development proposals from a public agency or public utility that may not be able to avoid impacts to environmentally critical areas or required buffers.
 Permit submittals will be reviewed for compliance with all codes and regulations applicable within the City of Shoreline.
 Applicable Shoreline codes include:

 - Shoreline Municipal Code (SMC)